The audition lasted for a couple of hours and that was it. We left and went back to our hotel. George Harrison, Anthology

 - Tune In (Mark Lewisohn)

-- Various issues of Mersey Beat (Bill Harry) (authors's collection)
+- Various issues of Mersey Beat (Bill Harry) (author's own collection)